whs/runekit/README.md

 # RuneKit

-Alt1-compatible toolbox for RuneScape 3, for Linux.
+Alt1-compatible toolbox for RuneScape 3, for Linux and macOS.

-**In development**
+**Alpha quality software**

 ## What works